AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - how to be safe from personal crime?
 - define personal crime
 - explain about personal crime
-- What is personal crime?
-- Define personal crime.
 - What do you mean by the term personal crime?
 - Explain personal crime?
 - Describe the term personal crime?